Tamunokuro/Schema-Reader-Data2Bots/README.md

 **P.S The data type OBJECT was not specified in the problem given, I added it to represent JSON schema when the value is a JSON object**

 ## How to use this project
 > Add schemas to the data directory.
+You can check the data folder in the root directory to see the data examples and after that run the command `py main.py`

 ## 🛠 Built With <a name="built-with"></a>